 Photo of John Gastil

-The Future of Democracy: Hear John Gastil while he’s in New Zealand
+The Future of Democracy: John Gastil’s visit to New Zealand

-Prof Gastil, one of the world’s leading scholars in the fields of deliberative democracy and democratic innovation, is presenting an evening lecture in Auckland on 5 June and two lunchtime seminars and an evening event in Wellington on 11 and 12 June.
+Prof Gastil, one of the world’s leading scholars in the fields of deliberative democracy and democratic innovation, presented an evening lecture in Auckland on 5 June and two lunchtime seminars and an evening event in Wellington on 11 and 12 June.

 Wednesday 5 June, 5.30-6.30pm public lecture